Chapter 1: The Cell

 The cytoskeleton is the main support structure for the cell.
 Several filaments of various sizes compose the cytoskeleton and will be discussed individually.
 These filaments include microfilaments, intermediate filaments, and microtubules.

 Microfilaments are named this due to being the smallest filament structure of the cytoskeleton, usually around 6 nm in diameter.
-One microfilament is actin, which is composed of monomers polymerized into a double-stranded helix.
+One microfilament is actin filament or F-actin, which is composed of actin monomers polymerized into a double-stranded helix.
 While not a microfilament per se, myosins are a family of proteins that interact with actin to perform various motor activities within the cell.
 Myosins contain three domains.
 The head domain binds actin and hydrolyzes ATP to generate movement, the neck domain can bend to accommodate the movement of the molecules, and the tail domain can bind other molecules for transport.
 Actin and myosin are highly involved in cell motility, organelle and vesicular transport, and muscle contraction as they are the main components of the sarcomere in muscles.
-A specialized function of an actin and myosin compound is the contractile ring formed during telophase of cell division, during which actin and myosin line up in the middle of the cell to push the two daughter cells apart.
+A specialized function of an actin and myosin compound is the contractile ring formed during telophase of cell division, during which actin and myosin line up in the middle of the cell to divide the cytoplasm (cytokinesis) into two daughter cells.

 Several intermediate filaments are found within cells, with sizes around 10 nm in diameter.
 Some examples of intermediate filaments include keratin, vimentin, desmin, and lamin.
 Keratin is formed from monomers that combine into bundles, giving it an impermeable quality.
 Due to its toughness, it functions to protect epithelial cells from damage, with one of its main locations in the body being the outer layer of skin.
 Vimentin is also formed from monomers that interact to form a helical structure.
 This filament attaches to several organelles in the cell to anchor them into position.
 It also has a highly flexible nature, which suggests that it is responsible for cellular integrity and shape.
 Like the other intermediate filaments, desmin has a helical structure that allows it to interact with other molecules.
 However, desmin is typically not found in all cell types, instead being localized to cells that make up smooth, skeletal, and cardiac muscle.
 Therefore, it plays a role in muscle contraction.
 As discussed previously, lamin is found on the inner surface of the inner nuclear envelope and makes up the fibrous lamina in the nucleus.
 It is also a helical filament that is involved in nuclear pore formation and ensuring proper disassembling and reassembling of the nuclear envelope during and after mitosis.
 Lamins are also a target during apoptosis.